katonage/pluvianus/README.md

 * add pluvianus distribution to pypi...
 * displaying all component's temporal curves together (gray), mouse click event on that to select component
 * Movement correction of raw files from OnACID pipeline
-## Future plans / Expertiese wanted
+## Future plans / Expertise wanted
 * Support of 3D data
 * Edit parameters of the compute menu options
 * Supporting registration of chronic recordings